General Admission Prices

 Free Entry for:

-18 and under / Friends and Patrons of the Holburne Museum / Students & Staff of University of Bath and Bath Spa University/ Adults accompanying a disabled visitor/ NHS & Health and Social Care Workers.
+18 and under / Friends and Patrons of the Holburne Museum / Students & Staff of University of Bath and Bath Spa University/ Adults accompanying a disabled visitor.

 Book your general Admission tickets here

-The ticket is valid for the whole day and are not timed (you can enter any time during our normal opening hours)
+The ticket is valid for the whole day and are not timed (you can enter any time during our normal opening hours: 10am – 5pm daily; 11am – 5pm Sundays and bank holidays)

-- There are no timed entry tickets /Online tickets valid all day
+- There are no timed entry tickets /Online tickets are valid all day

-- You can book in advance online, or you can also just purchase tickets on arrival at the Museum
+- You can either book in advance online, or you can simply purchase tickets on arrival at the Museum

 - Last Admissions to the Museum is 4.30pm